sergioormeno/Serious-Game-Elderly-Care/README.md

 ## License©️

-Resume is licensed under the MIT Open Source license.
+This project is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.